NagisaHere/2025-MCU-HACK/README.md

 4. run idf.py menuconfig, and set the parameters to your needs.
 It is recommended use PSRAM where possible.
 5. cd back to root of the repo, and run idf.py /dev/yourport flash monitor
 6. in monitor, you should get an IP address.
 To test that the web server is running, view this in your browser at IP.ADDRESS.YES.YES/image.
+7. do a pip install -r requirements.txt in a virtual environment (docker or python virtualenv))
-7. in another terminal, go into the ml directory and run ml.py.
+8. in another terminal, go into the ml directory and run ml.py.
+Note that more packages could be installed and the size is pretty hefty (>2GB at least).

 # Contributors
 Rhett: Spellchecking and Designer